 In contrast, there are web services that offer APIs to standardize addresses.
-These web services actually provide better results because they’re geography aware and usually have some GIS backend source for verifying validity of addresses.
+These web services actually provide better results because they’re geography aware and usually have some GIS backend source for verifying the validity of addresses.
 SmartyStreets (https://smartystreets.com/) is an official CASS-certified (CASS is a certification system from the USPS for address validation.
-Read more https://smartystreets.com/articles/cass-processing).
+Read more at https://smartystreets.com/articles/cass-processing).
 There are several benefits of using SmartyStreets for address standardization:-

 Address Parsed by Smarty Street

-Additional Address component parse by SmartyStreet
+Additional Address component parsed by SmartyStreet

-Most MDM systems performing customer match and merge requires standardization of the addresses for effective address matching and reduced data steward effort.
-Web APIs like SmartyStreets are highly recommended for the address standardization process since it provides error correction, additional address components, easy to consume APIs and even international address validations.
+Most MDM systems performing customer match and merge require a standardization of the addresses for effective address matching and reduced data steward effort.
+Web APIs like SmartyStreets are highly recommended for the address standardization process since it provides error correction, additional address components, easy-to-consume APIs and even international address validations.
 Look to using an address standardization service in your next DWH/Data Lake process if you are rolling your own MDM system.